 Torque sensors require a more advanced controller.
-The controller must be powerful enough to process much more data from the sensor and control the speed of the motor based on that data.
+The controller must be powerful enough to process much more data from the torque sensor and control the speed of the motor based on that data.
 This requires much more computing power.
 The more powerful controller is more expensive.

 There is also a significant cost involved in writing the software that controls the torque sensor pedal assist system.
-It’s not as simple as bolting a sensor to the frame and wiring the sensor to the system.
-Programmers need to write the firmware so the sensor computer can effectively use the data that the sensor provides.
+It’s not as simple as bolting a torque sensor to the frame and wiring it to the system.
+Programmers need to write the firmware so the sensor computer can effectively use the data that the torque sensor provides.
 Engineers need to account for the position of the sensor as well as the bike materials.
 This is necessary due to the precision of the strain gauge and the magnitude of forces involved.

 This all makes ebikes with cadence sensors much cheaper and easier to manufacture.
 The sales price can be much lower.
 Due to the lower cost, cadence sensors are common on lower-end to mid-range ebikes.
 Most hub motor ebikes come with a cadence sensor.
 If you’re on a tight budget, you’re better off choosing an ebike with a cadence sensor.

-Range and Efficiency of Torque Vs Cadence Sensors
+Range and Efficiency

 With cadence sensors, you just have to spin the peddles to make the motor engage.
 When you’re at speed, you can spin the peddles without actually creating any additional pedaling power.
 You can simply pretend to pedal without applying any force.
 In this case, the motor has to do all of the work.
 Naturally, you end up using the motor more.
 This uses more power.
 Your battery drains faster, reducing range.